First Jewish–Roman War: Simon enters Jerusalem, and a succession war in Rome

 Infighting in Jerusalem persisted throughout the summer of 69.
 The rival factions burned the city's food supplies to weaken their opponents, severely depleting the resources needed to withstand the impending siege.
 According to Tacitus, "There were constant battles, treachery and arson among them, and a large store of grain was burnt."
-According to rabbinic sources, extremists set fire to the supplies in order to compel the people to fight the Romans.
-(Note: The rabbinic interpretation is, however, called into question by Jonathan Price.)
+Several rabbinic sources report that extremists set fire to the supplies to compel the people to fight the Romans.
+(Note: The rabbinic narration can be found in Lamentations Rabbah 1.31, Ecclesiastes Rabbah 7.12, and Avot de-Rabbi Natan (version A, c.
+6; version B, c.
+7); it is, however, called into question by Jonathan Price.)
 (Note: Josephus mentions the burning of food stores only after the split between John of Gischala and Eleazar ben Simon at a later stage, which, according to Jonathan Price, was deliberately placed by Josephus at that point, despite occurring earlier, as a rhetorical device to amplify the internal conflict.)
 The destruction of supplies led to widespread starvation.

 According to Josephus, Vespasian was proclaimed emperor by his troops in Caesarea in mid-69, though the official account places his first acclamation on 1 July in Alexandria.
 After reluctantly accepting, he secured the support of Egypt, followed by Syria and other provinces.
 With military operations in Judaea paused, he traveled to Alexandria in autumn 69 and remained there with Titus during winter.
 With Vitellius, the reigning emperor, dead on 20 December 69, the Senate conferred imperial authority on Vespasian the next day.
 Command in Judaea was transferred to Titus, while Vespasian stayed in Egypt until later summer 70, when he sailed to Rome to secure the throne.